cloudmesh/cloudmesh-nlp/documentation/README-azure.md

 # Azure Translate

-## Step 1: account creation
 Here are steps to get started with the azure translate example in cloudmesh nlp.

-navigate tot his link to sign uo with an azure account:
+First, navigate tot his link to sign uo with an azure account:
 <https://azure.microsoft.com/en-us/free/cognitive-services/>